-In instances where there are breakdowns in families and parent relationships, you are asked to keep the Principal fully informed of any formal (court sanctioned) or informal parenting agreements that may be in place.
+In instances where there is a breakdown in family and parent relationships, you are asked to keep the Principal fully informed of any formal (court sanctioned) or informal parenting agreements that may be in place.
 In addition, you must provide a copy of such agreements to the Principal.